-Last summer was my first year to grow paprika and now I know I’ll always make room in the garden for at least one plant.
-The pepper plants I grew were extremely productive and produced 5-6” long, curly peppers that ripened nicely on the plant.
+Last summer was my first year to grow paprika, and now I know I’ll always make room in the garden for at least one plant.
+The pepper plants I grew were extremely productive and produced 5- to 6-inch-long curly peppers that ripened nicely on the plant.

-There are many kinds of paprika varieties to choose from and now’s the time to place your order.
-You can choose from round, thick-walled peppers; short, fat peppers or long slender ones.
+There are many kinds of paprika varieties to choose from.
+You can choose from round, thick-walled peppers; short, fat peppers; or long, slender ones.
 Each offers its own sweet red pepper taste.

 I started my pepper seeds indoors in March and planted them in patio containers in late May.
 The pots were placed in a sunny spot—just like the hot peppers in nearby containers.

-The plants grew to about 24” tall and each produced more than a dozen peppers that were fun to watch as they grew and curled in interesting ways.
+The plants grew to about 24 inches tall, and each produced more than a dozen peppers that were fun to watch as they grew and curled in interesting ways.
 They turned from bright green to dark red in about 80 days.

 Most Americans are familiar with paprika in small dashes and used to doll up deviled eggs, but cuisine in other parts of the world use it as an important savory seasoning.
-Chicken Paprikash and Hungarian Goulash are two recipes that require hearty amounts of paprika.
-Indian, Moroccan and Middle Eastern recipes often call for paprika as a main ingredient, too.
+Chicken paprikash and Hungarian goulash are two recipes that require hearty amounts of paprika.
+Indian, Moroccan, and Middle Eastern recipes often call for paprika as a main ingredient as well.

-Paprika can be used to season meat and fish dishes, but it’s also delicious added to rice, beans, eggs, cheese spreads, soups, stews, stuffing, barbeque sauce, salad dressing and to season batter for fried or baked chicken.
+Paprika can be used to season meat and fish dishes, but it’s also delicious added to rice, beans, eggs, cheese spreads, soups, stews, stuffing, barbeque sauce, and salad dressing, and to season fried or baked chicken.

-Freshly ground paprika should be stored in a cool, dry place and will remain fresh for up to 6 months.
+Freshly ground paprika should be stored in a cool, dry place and will remain fresh for up to six months.
 But somehow I doubt it will last that long.